-Thaddeus debated the effort it would require to threaten the man into compliance, but another waft of the unwashed stench coming off him made him decide on the easier route.
-He turned to Kuchen, who was holding his handkerchief over his face, but not coughing into it, for once.
+Thaddeus debated the effort it would require to threaten the man into compliance, but another waft of the unwashed stench coming off him made Thaddeus decide on the easier route.
+He turned to Kuchen, who was holding his handkerchief over his face, but not coughing into it for once.

 Kuchen nodded to one of the guards, who headed off toward the cafeteria.

 “And an apple!”
 Naught called after him excitedly.

 Thaddeus eyed the room’s only chair with distaste.
 Pulling out his Conduit and one of the beast cores he always kept on his person, he cast a quick scouring spell on it.
 The wood splintered a little under the force, but the magic left it clean enough to sit on.
 He gestured toward the ceiling, and a small, bright ball of light appeared there, illuminating the room.